avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo-v2/README.md

 ### Powered by IoTConnect and AWS

-The backbone of this solution is Avnet's IoTConnect platform and AWS, which guarantees scalability, data privacy, and ease of deployment across various urban settings.
+The backbone of this solution is Avnet's IoTConnect platform and AWS, which guarantee scalability, data privacy, and ease of deployment across various urban settings.

 ### Automatic Deployment

-The solution provides templates and GitHub actions for the automatic infrastructure deployment into the AWS and IoTConnect.
+The solution provides templates and GitHub Actions for automatic infrastructure deployment into AWS and IoTConnect.

 ### Retraining

-The solution provides automated ML model retraining and consequent firmware update based on the input data collected by the STM32U5 board itself.
+The solution provides automated ML model retraining and subsequent firmware updates based on the input data collected by the STM32U5 board itself.

 ## Getting Started